Concentration Camp Liberators Oral History Project

 Abstract

-Oral history interview with Holocaust concentration camp liberator Leo Serian.
-Serian was a member of the 65th Infantry Division, which liberated Hersbruck, a sub-camp of Flossenbürg on April 20, 1945.
+Leo Serian was a member of the 65th Infantry Division, which liberated Hersbruck, a sub-camp of Flossenbürg on April 20, 1945.
 The day they discovered the camp, his company was on their way to rendezvous with other units when they came across a gate, out of which two German trucks fled.
 The division went into the camp and saw dozens of bodies, including a stack of corpses Serian estimates to have been about eight feet high; some of the prisoners were still alive and crawled towards the soldiers.
-The soldieres did not walk around the camp but tried to comfort the inmates, though they did not have enough rations to give them any.
+The soldiers did not walk around the camp but tried to comfort the inmates, though they did not have enough rations to give them any.
 Serian's unit was only in Hersbruck for a short time before they were relieved.
 In 1995, he began speaking about his experience and, though the National Holocaust Museum, wrote letters to the survivors he liberated.

 Keywords